-- A. Official verification of completion of a baccalaureate degree from a regional, national, or international accredited institution; - B. Official documentation of having passed the Core Academic Skills for Educators Examination by making the scores required by the Mississippi Department of Education on the subtests of reading, writing and mathematics (Not applicable to the Non-Licensure track), or documentation of a score of at least 21 on the ACT (the test score requirement is not applicable to the Non-Licensure track); - C. Documentation of having passed the Praxis II Specialty Area test by making the score required by the Mississippi Department of Education in the content area; For the elementary (4-6) license only, also documentation of passing score on The Mississippi Foundations of Reading test (Not applicable to the Non-Licensure track); - D. A minimum overall undergraduate GPA of 2.75; - E. Three reference letters supporting the applicant's character and teaching potential; - F. A computer-generated essay of 250 words: Why you want to teach and what you think you have to contribute to the field of education; - G. Admitted students are required to enroll in 6 hours of initial course work as specified by the program of study.
+- A. Official verification of completion of a baccalaureate degree from a regional, national, or international accredited institution; - B. Official documentation of having passed the Core Academic Skills for Educators Examination by making the scores required by the Mississippi Department of Education on the subtests of reading, writing and mathematics (Not applicable to the Non-Licensure track), or documentation of a score of at least 21 on the ACT (the test score requirement is not applicable to the Non-Licensure track); - C. Documentation of having passed the Praxis II Specialty Area test by making the score required by the Mississippi Department of Education in the content area; For the elementary (4-6) license only, also documentation of passing score on The Mississippi Foundations of Reading test (Not applicable to the Non-Licensure track); - D. A minimum overall undergraduate GPA of 2.75; - E. A computer-generated essay of 250 words: Why you want to teach and what you think you have to contribute to the field of education; - F. Admitted students are required to enroll in 6 hours of initial course work as specified by the program of study.
 (Prior approval is required).
 NOTE: A minimum GPA of 2.5 is required for the first 6 hours and a minimum of a 3.0 after the first 12 hours.
 A student who does not meet the minimum 3.0 GPA requirement will be removed from the program.